 *** Beginning of three letter indicates owner permission, then group and next three for anyone else.

-Chmod Command – Change Files And Directory Permission
+Chmod Command Examples – Change Files & Directory Permission

 In Linux operating system file and directory permission can be changed through chmod command.
-Here is some of the example of chmod command.
+Let’s learn how it works.

 /* Assign read,write,execute permission to example.txt file. */